angelajholden/hilltop-landing-page/README.md

 This is a simple, clean landing page and portfolio built with HTML, CSS and vanilla JavaScript.
 It’s based on a Photoshop mockup called **Hilltop - PSD Template for Creative Professionals** — purchased from [Envato/ThemeForest](https://themeforest.net/item/hilltop-psd-template-for-creative-professionals/19520245).

 The goal of this project is to turn a static design into accessible, modern code — and make it easy for anyone to customize or learn from.
-It’s mobile responsive and includes a hero slider that's accessible and responsive.
+It’s mobile responsive and includes a hero slider that's accessible.

 _This project is part of a free, open-source series focused on helping newer developers practice HTML/CSS with real-world examples._